How much do female strippers make?

 Most strippers earn cash.
 Some are given pre-paid credit cards or gift cards for their most favourite retail stores.
 While others receive expensive gifts like jewelry, watches, electronics, clothes, and even vehicles.
 Typically strippers earn from $100-500 per hour.
 Some strippers have multiple clients, while others only have one.

 The key to building a lucrative business in this industry is for the stripper to learn what their client wants.
 Often times, it isn’t just a physical experience, it’s actually emotional experience or understanding that stripper gives.
 Strippers who master the emotional side of the client engagement will earn the most.

 What kind of strippers are there?

-As a stripper there are two ways that you can operate: either at a strip club, or as a mobile stripper.
-You can either work for a club or agency, or be an independent.
-There are pro`s and con`s to each.
+As a stripper, there are two ways that you can operate: either at a strip club or as a mobile stripper.
+You can either work for a club or agency or be independent.
+There are pros and cons to each.
 We have found that working for an agency is more advantageous as they typically have better clients; most strippers working for an agency typically earn more for each hour they work.